 Keep your distance from buildings

-For any drone weighing more than 250g or A3 operations, you’ll need to stay at least 150m clear of residential, commercial and industrial areas.
+For any drone weighing more than 250g or for A3 operations, you’ll need to stay at least 150m clear of residential, commercial and industrial areas.

 The exact distance depends on your category and classification, but the intent is consistent: minimise risk to people and property.